 - Using a dilator will also help you stay confident about having an object put in the vagina.
 Some women who have pain in the vagina may develop a fear of penetration or intercourse.
 Practicing with a dilator will help you feel confident that you can still have intercourse or pelvic exams, without pain.

-- Using dilators is a way to prevent tissue damage.
+- Using dilators is a way to prevent tissue damage from RT which affects the vagina for years after treatment is finished.
 However, it will only work if you use the dilators regularly and for the time that’s recommended.

 - RT affects the vagina for years after treatment is finished, so it’s a good idea to use the dilators for 12 months.
 After this time, you can use them anytime you have tightness or pain.

-- Women with breast cancer who have menopause symptoms and trouble with vaginal tightness might want to try using a dilator.
+- Women with other types of cancer who have menopause symptoms and trouble with vaginal tightness might want to try using a dilator.
+This can help build confidence that an object can be inserted.

 How do I use a vaginal dilator?